influxdata/community-templates/endpoint-security-state/README.md

 ![Endpoint Security State Dashboard Screenshot](endpoint-security-state.png)

 - "✅" Service is functioning as expected.
 - "🟡" Service needs attention.
-The certificate will expire in less than 30 day.
+The certificate will expire in less than 30 days.
 - "🔴" Service is critical.
 Endpoint is unavailable, certificate is or will expire in less than 1 day, or authentication is failing.
 - "❓" We could not determine the state of the service.